Home Types of Contracts Affiliate Agreement

 • Pay-Per-Click

-• This is the most common type of affiliate payment structure and it's how most affiliates make their money.
+This is a common type of affiliate payment structure and it's how many affiliates make their money.
 The advertiser pays the affiliate network when someone clicks on an ad.
 The amount paid depends on the type of advertising campaign, but typically ranges between $0.50-$2 per click.
 Most PPC campaigns are based on CPC (cost per click) or CPA (cost per acquisition).

 • Pay-Per-Action